restraint-harness/restraint/docs/commands.rst

 rstrnt-reboot
 ~~~~~~~~~~~~~

-Helper to reboot the system.
-On UEFI systems it will use efibootmgr to set next
+Helper to soft reboot the system.
+On UEFI systems, it will use efibootmgr
-boot to what is booted currently.
-No arguments are required to run this command.
+to set next boot to what is booted currently.
+No arguments are required to run
+this command.

 rstrnt-report-log
 ~~~~~~~~~~~~~~~~~